PaulsGitHubs/Random-Python-stuff/README.md

-Programming material from courses or scripts I have been working on or used.
+Programming material from courses or programs/scripts I have been working on or used.